rautonkar/resume/README.md

 ### *Graduate Assistant* ###
 Assisted Dr. James Conrad in writing material for an educational book along with other tasks related to teaching the Embedded Systems course for undergraduate and graduate students.

 *    Authored two chapters, ‘Serial communications using USART, SPI and I2C protocols’, and ‘Software Development, Debugging and Testing’, in the book ‘Introduction to Embedded Systems using the RX62N Microcontroller’.
+ISBN: 978-1-935772-99-6.
 *    Implementation of character and object recognition algorithms on the Beagleboard xM.
 *    Transfer of data using Socket Programming, Wireless LAN dongle WL- 167G and Single Board Computers (TS7200).
 *    Development of a Low cost, Low Power Wireless Quiz System using the eZ430- RF2500 Tool kit and SimpliciTI.